Sarah Benett: The march

 When Florence Gertrude de Fonblanque decided to mount a march from Edinburgh to London to draw attention to the women's suffrage cause she initially thought that walking to Edinburgh would be a good idea but it was decided to march from Edinburgh so that the march could end its publicity in London.
 Only six women including Fonblanque, Agnes Brown and Benett set off on 21 October 1912.
 As they and Fonblanque traveled from Scotland to London they gathered signatures on a petition and coverage in the newspapers.
 Fonblanque ensured that they were dressed in brown with rosettes and bright green cockades and they were known as the "Brown Women".
 They followed the route of the A1 and were joined by dignitaries along the way.
 On one day near Berwick they walked over 30 miles before the now seven marchers were welcomed by the local Member of Parliament.
 Their numbers swelled slowly – when they passed through Grantham in November there were twelve walkers.
 Finally they got to London on 16 November 1912 when they went by tube to Trafalgar Square where the walkers entered to music.
 Benett later recalled that she "had walked her shoes off trying to get signatures to petition".

 Later years

-For her part in the smashing of windows at Selfridges in 1913 in protest over the government's withdrawal of the Franchise Bill Benett received a six month prison sentence.
+For her part in the smashing of windows at Selfridges department store in 1913 in protest over the government's withdrawal of the Franchise Bill Benett received a six-month prison sentence.
 Until her death in 1924 she was involved in the Women's Tax Resistance League.

-In her later years Sarah Benett lived in Finchley in North London.
+In her later years Benett lived in Finchley in North London.
 She died in February 1924 having never married.
 Dr Elizabeth Wilks was an executor to her will.

 Her biography Rebel With a Cause: The Life and Times of Sarah Benett, 1850-1924, Social Reformer and Suffragette by Iain Gordon was published in 2018.